 Fortress in city of Niš Serbia

-Niš fortress is one of main attractions in the city of Niš.
+Niš fortress is one of main tourist attractions in the city of Niš.
 Today’s dilemma is are the origins of it from Roman or Ottoman era.

 History of Niš fortress